Alvaro Noboa: The political leader in Ecuador

 Alvaro Noboa, the leader that works for social development

-Being close to the needs of the people, those of pain, illness and death and living minute by minute the bitter realities of our country – dejection by poverty, corruption, inequality, and social justice – has developed in Álvaro Noboa a commitment to service and the effort for change in Ecuador.
+Being close to the needs of people, the pain, the illness and death, living minute by minute the bitter reality of our country, which is afflicted by poverty, corruption, inequality and social injustice, developed in Alvaro Noboa a commitment to service and work for the transformation of Ecuador.

-Citizen’s civic participation is required to achieve a solid democracy that continues to survive.
-This is a responsibility that obliges one to leave personal interests aside and to contribute all of one’s forces to the wellbeing of the country.
+In order to achieve a strong democracy that remains over time, the civic participation of citizens is necessary.
+This is a responsibility that requires to shed off personal interests and to provide all our efforts for the good of the country.

 Alvaro Noboa: His career as political leader in Ecuador

 In 1998, Álvaro Noboa aspired for the first time to be President of the Republic and won the elections with support of the majority of the Ecuadorian people.
-The appalling electoral fraud then carried out remains as history, allowing Jamil Mahuad to become the President of Ecuador only to confiscate money from Ecuadorians soon after taking on the mandate, leaving them submerged in poverty and making him responsible for the worst moral and economic crisis of the country.
+The appalling electoral fraud carried out back then, remains as history, allowing Jamil Mahuad to become the President of Ecuador, only to confiscate money from Ecuadorians soon after his inauguration, leaving them submerged in poverty and making him responsible for the worst moral and economic crisis of the country.

-Pursuing his ideal for change, in 2000 Álvaro Noboa launched his candidacy for President of the Republic for a second time, reaching to the second electoral round against Lucio Gutiérrez.
-He obtained an important block of 10 Congressional Representatives and the support of 2,300,000 Ecuadorians who voted for change, but unfortunately, Lucio Gutiérrez was elected President of Ecuador by a small margin.
+Pursuing his ideal of change, in 2000 Álvaro Noboa launched his candidacy for President of the Republic for a second time, reaching to the second electoral round against Lucio Gutiérrez.
+He obtained an important block of 10 Congressional Representatives and the support of 2,300,000 Ecuadorians who voted for change, but unfortunately, Lucio Gutiérrez was elected President of Ecuador by a narrow margin.

 The great social transformations that formed the basis of Gutiérrez’s campaign and the fight against corruption became empty phrases that brought about the fall of Gutiérrez, just like Mahuad, after scarcely two years as President of the Republic.